AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >[!CONTEXTUALHELP]
 >id="connection_datasetbackfill"
 >title="Dataset backfill"
->abstract="This option will backfill the existing (historical) data from Experience Platform for this dataset in the connection."
+>abstract="This option backfills the existing (historical) data from Experience Platform for this dataset in the connection."

 <!-- markdownlint-enable MD034 -->